 For the first batch the pork was an inch thick.
 We brined it for 2 days, flipping the pork over every 12 hours.
 We did a short brine as the pork was quite thin and we were concerned that the bacon may end up being too salty.
 The second batch was much thicker at close to 2 inches.
 We brined those for 2 days, flipping the pork every 12 hours.
 At the end of the entire smoking process we found that the second batch did NOT brine long enough.
 It definitely should have been left for another 2 days.
 It was good but there was definitely room for improvement.
 This is the part you do not want to rush.
 It takes the meat from being side pork to bacon.

 A good rule of thumb is to brine it for 2 days per inch of thickness.

 *notes: Some sites say to keep the pork in the brine for up to a week to 10 days.
 My major concern is having too salty of a product leaving it that long.
 My suggestion is to experiment and see what works for you.

 Once the pork has been brined for the adequate period you can move on to the next step.

 Remove the cured pork bellies from the bags and rinse well under cold water.
+Now we want to soak the pork for at least an hour to 2 hours at the longest.
+A large container or Ziplock bag will work fine.
+Fill with cold water and pop in the belly.
+After the soak dry the pork with paper towels to remove all the moisture.
 Place the pork, rind side down in a container and cover lightly with plastic wrap.
 Refrigerate the pork for 24 hours.
 This step is very important.
 During this stage the pork is forming pellicle, the proteins form a skin over the meat for which the smoke will adhere to.
 Do not skip this stage, it is what gives the pork belly the smoky bacon flavour.

 Getting the smoker ready!